Heart Palpitations Symptoms—Fluttering, Pounding, Skipping a Beat: What Does It All Mean?

 Heart palpitations can come in many forms.
 They may feel like a fluttering in your chest.
 Or they may feel like a thudding or pounding sensation.
-Palpitations also include feelings you’re your heart is racing.
+Palpitations also include feelings your heart is racing.
 And sometimes, you may be aware of your heart skipping a beat, or going out of its usual rhythm occasionally.

 If you notice any of these feelings, pay close attention to them.
 When you see a healthcare provider, the more accurately you can describe your heart palpitations symptoms, the better chance your doctor will have of diagnosing the problem.